kandpaladiti/100-days-of-code/log.md

 And the summary of my day goes like: -

 Web Development:
-- freeCodeCamp JS Intermediate exercises
+- freecodecamp JS Intermediate exercises

-Programming:
+Java Programming:
--       Coding challenges in JS
+-	Recursion practice programs

 **Thoughts**:

 Cheers to the wonders of deployments and learnings yet to come.
-I'm currently 81% of the way through the #100daysofcode quest and will be passing on the learnt parts in a series of my regular coding posts.
+I'm currently 82% of the way through the #100daysofcode quest and will be passing on the learnt parts in a series of my regular coding posts.

 **Link to work:**